gugulet-hu/qself-docs/docs/getting-started/index.md

 git clone git@github.com:gugulet-hu/qself-process.git
 ```

-### 3. Import flows into Automate and diplays into Kustom
+### 3. Import flows into Automate and displays into Kustom
 Import the `latest.flo` files in each of the directories in the **qself-process/Automate/** folder.
 Inside Automate, the dot menu in the top-left corner includes the option to **Import**.
 Import the files in the **qself-process/Kustom/wallpapers/** folder into KLWP and import the files in the **qself-process/Kustom/watchfaces/** folder into KWCH.

 ### 4. Configure the root settings